trentbuck/games/cdda-notes.rst

    Range is shit, but this is intended for bumbling around in CQB without waking people, for when I get bored of knife fighting.
    Don't bother to trick this out with other mods.

+   :PROBLEM:
+      This gun is
+      4L/3.65kg/67cm factory-stock, or
+      4.55L/5.2kg/82cm with a second suppressor and a 100rd mag.

+      That does not fit into the survivor backpack, and I'm already using the survivor_harness_'s rifle sling for the RM11B, and I'm already using the survivor_belt_'s pistol holster for the RM42.

+      So I don't actually have anywhere to put the gun, and I can't add a rifle sling or similar, because strapped-torso-front and strapped-torso-back are both already in use.

+      On the survivor_backpack_,
+      I can put up to 5L/6kg/120cm on a krab, paying a *noise & encumbrance penalty*.
+      It doesn't fit *inside* the pack which is capped at 50cm.

+      When I switch to knife fighting, if my backpack is full, I am *ALREADY* dropping it to avoid encumber-ment, even with maxed stats.
+      Should I therefore go "fuck it" and just get a survivor_duffel_ instead?
+UPDATE: that still only gets me 60cm

+      Or should I switch to a takedown carbine (Kel-Tec Sub2000) or pistol?
+Those aren't integrally suppressed, but I can add a can to get them from 100 to 50, instead of 50 to 0.
+      Just walking around is doing 2-9 noise and smashing a wall is 20-50 noise, so I guess that's my threshold?

+      Noise is purely from the cartridge, which in the stock 9mm JHP is about 100.
+      A suppressor is +15cm -50noise.
+      To fit in a backpack/rucksack/duffel we need to get below 50/55/60cm overall length.
+      We COULD just take off the suppressor every time we want to do stuff other than shoot motherfuckers...
+      Otherwise we need the length pre-suppressor to be 35/40/45cm.

+      .. csv-table:: Survivor storage options (* MaxLen ignores penalty-inducing strap/krab points)
+         :Header: Variant,       Range, Len (unsupp), Noise (unsupp),Comment

+         Kel-Tec_SUB-2000 (folded),   32, 19, 80
+         Hi-Point C-9,                14, 20, 80
+         Walther_CCP,                 14, 20, 80
+         Walther_PPQ_9mm,             14, 21, 80
+         Glock_19,                    14, 22, 80
+         Hi-Power_9mm,                14, 23, 80
+         CZ_75_B,                     14, 24, 80
+         Glock_17,                    14, 24, 80
+         Glock_18C,                   14, 24, 88, HOW THE HELL IS THIS DIFFERENT?
+I DO NOT SEE IT CODED ANYWHERE.
+Same for both auto & semiauto.
+         Luger_P08,                   14, 25, 80
+         Walther_P38,                 14, 25, 80
+         Mauser_C96,                  14, 32, 80
+         BT_APC9K (folded),           14, 33, 80
+         TEC-9,                       14, 35, 80
+         MP5K,                        14, 38, 80
+         Luty SMG 9x19,               14, 54, 105, (because only has burst mode???)
+         Calico,                      14, 66, 80
+         MP5SD,                       13, 67, 48
+         MP5A2,                       14, 69, 80
+         Kel-Tec_SUB-2000 (unfolded), 32, 74, 80
+         Beretta CX4,                 34, 77, 80
+         Mauser_M7                    14, 32, 80
+         MP18,                        14, 84, 80

+      A Kel-Tec Sub2000 is 20cm/74cm folded/unfolded & 80noise.
+      A Kel-Tec Sub2000 is 34cm/89cm folded/unfolded & 30noise with a suppressor.
+      A Kel-Tec Sub2000 is 13cm/68cm folded/unfolded & 82noise with a sawn-off barrel (-5 length)!
+      A Kel-Tec Sub2000 is 27cm/83cm folded/unfolded & 32noise with a sawn-off barrel and a suppressor.
+      Even folded, once accurized the dispersion is only 5.
+      Unfolding drops recoil from 98 to 30 (UPDATE: can't fire folded at all – makes sense).

+      The first play I did after setting up the MP5SD, I ran into about 50 zombies NONE of which were cops/soldiers, and then a bunch of razorclaws which mostly ignore the 9mm ammo.
+      And until I learn zombie anatomy, it's taking 3 shots to down starting zombies.
+      So maybe just say "fuck it" entirely to this idea and use knife fighting for everything except the real badasses?

 :Miscellaneous:
    | smartphone_ in waterproof_case_ — calorie intake tracking, alarm clock (wake up at X), exact time
    | survivor_light_ (350cd/m²)

+   | Some plastic bags (non-rigid containers up to 10L); use knife to label them "DRUGS" and "SEEDZ", then set their priority to 1 (or more) and category whitelitst.
+Now you can collapse the individual boring lists easily, without wasting too much space.
+   | Probably want some non-rigid liquid containers as well for water and suchlike...

 :Tool Qualities (important):
    | cutting_              [2] RM42_